 As the basic function sine is not one-to-one, its domain must be restricted in order to ensure that arcsine is also a function.
 Usually, the chosen domain is -π/2 ≤ y ≤ π/2.
-This means that the range of the inverse function will be equal to the range of a principal function; thus the range of the arcsin function is [−π/2,π/2] and arcsine domain is between [−1,1].
-Below you can find the graph of arcsin(x), as well as some commonly used arcsine values:
+This means that the range of the inverse function will be equal to the range of a principal function; thus, the range of the arcsin function is [−π/2,π/2], and the arcsine domain is between [−1,1].
+Below, you can find the graph of arcsin(x), as well as some commonly used arcsine values:

-Wondering where this graph of arcsin x comes from?
+Wondering where this graph comes from?
 It may be found by reflecting a graph of sin(x), between the range of [-π/2 π/2], through the line y = x:

 Inverse sine, trigonometric functions, and other relationships

 The relationships between the trigonometric functions and arcsine may help you understand the topic even better.
 A right-angled triangle that has a hypotenuse of length 1 is a good starting point.